pivotal/docs-tap/app-sso/getting-started/provision-auth-server.hbs.md

 from which authorization server a specific client obtains tokens from.

 The `sso.apps.tanzu.vmware.com/allow-client-namespaces` annotation restricts the namespaces in which you can create `ClientRegistrations` targeting this authorization server.
-In this case, the authorization server will only pick up client registrations in the `default` namespace.
+In this case, the authorization server only picks up client registrations in the `default` namespace.

 The `sso.apps.tanzu.vmware.com/allow-unsafe-...` annotations enable "development mode" features, useful for testing.